Bears Etc. Meet The Founder

 Kati L. Krouse

 Kati is an animal lover.
 From taming her grandfather’s barn cats when she was little to helping to save captive exotics and wild animals as an adult, she’s been passionate about their well being her entire life.

 As a teen, she found herself working for a veterinarian and volunteering at Black Pine Animal Sanctuary, an exotic animal refuge, quickly learning of the high demand for rescuing captive exotic animals.
 During Veterinary Technician school at Purdue University, Kati volunteered at Wildcat Creek Wildlife Center and interned at the Wildlife Center of Virginia.
 These places helped teach her how to treat wildlife with dignity and how the needs and behaviors of wild animals are so different than that of domestic dogs and cats.
 She spent many years grooming dogs, most of those as a manager and instructor.

 Kati prides herself on the placing of her clients’ well being first, and educating the public.
 Her employees, and students, are encouraged to use force-free grooming with as little stress as possible, making the experience a good one for the animals.
 Kati’s life came full circle when she became Assistant Manager at Black Pine Animal Sanctuary, as her dreams of working at a sanctuary, and rescuing animals in need, were coming true.
 She learned that the needs for animals in jeopardy were more than she could ever have imagined, especially for bears.

 Always with limited staff, funding, and resources, having to say “I’m sorry, we just can’t take another animal at this time” became a frequent reply.
 As such, Kati set new goals, and plans for Bears Etc. were put into motion.
-She moved to the Houston area to pursue her hopes and dreams of opening a sanctuary, specifically for bears, and Bears Etc. is now on its way to becoming a reality.
+She moved to the Houston area to pursue opening a sanctuary, specifically for bears, and a Bears Etc. campus is now on its way to becoming a reality.